RPGameStudio/events/README.md

 Why just not use C# or UnityEvents?
 1) More clever syntax
-2) Less chance to catch a memory leak
+2) Smaller chance to face a memory leak

 That's how it looks with c# events:
 ```